BarryDigby/scRNA-Seq/MA5112_Tutorial.md

 ***

 Do not worry about getting the files off of lugh.
 I will provide outputs from analysis of 5K_pbmc files that were too large to run during the tutorial.

+### Scanpy Analysis:
+Unzip the file provided for the analysis and cd into the directory.
+Start your conda scRNA environment as instructed [at this link](https://github.com/BarryDigby/scRNA-Seq/wiki/Conda-Environment-for-Analysis).